e271828e/Flight.jl/prototypes/kernel/NOTES.md

   resolve to the same face because the appended set is a new entry rather than a rewrite, and `live_writers` names the current one.
 A `detach!` appends again and the batches recorded under the wider set stand unchanged.
+- **The scalar is dispatch, not a comparison.** A `Trace{Float64}` offered to a `Simulation{Dual}` reaches `_compile_feed`'s fallback and reports `what = :scalar`; the matching pair compiles.
+The refusal is therefore one nobody can forget to write, and `replay!` will carry the same pair.
+- **The header is compared against the build and the deployment binding, and nothing else.** An extra component moves both the path list and the cell-size list, and both report `:store`; a changed `h` reports `:deployment` with `name === :h` and drags `Δt_base` into the same collection, because the two are one grid; `localization_budget` and `firing_budget` each report alone.
+  A target differing only in `t_end`/`stop_on` compiles: the recorded pair is a fact of the recorded session, never a constraint on this one, and `t₀` is applied rather than compared (§12.7's disposition table).
+- **A recorded schema is validated, and the header goes first.** A schema naming a face this model does not export is one `ReplaySchemaMismatch` per writer, carrying the whole recorded schema and the target's face list beside the disagreeing names.
+A trace that is both schema-bent *and* entry-bent reports only the schema — the two-stage order, which is what keeps the entry-side report from being noise.
+- **Every position resolves through its schema, and the misses collect.** A position past the schema's end, one below its start, and a batch naming a writer index the schema list does not have are three `ReplayUnknownFace`es in one carrier, each with its frame ordinal and its writer tag — the third spelled `"writer #9"`, the tag §11.8 cannot supply.
+An unconvertible recorded value is not among them: the face is known, so it is a `ReplayHeaderMismatch(what = :root_input)`.
+- **A valid trace becomes compiled scatters, in the drain's own order.** The feed's thunks applied in order reproduce the recording's writes into the target's cells — sparse, so an untouched face keeps what the target's own header left there — and each carries its original `TraceBatch`, which is what lets a replay re-record the recording's own values.
+A recording that outlived a roster change replays whole: the superseded schema entry is compiled against the target's layout like any other.

 ## Stand-in retirement history